jsmjsm/ITbooks/Beginning-Linux-Programming/notes/chapter1.md

 ### The characters of UNIX programs and system
 - Simplify: KISS -> "Keep It Small and Simple"
 - Focus: Programs with a single purpose are easier to improve as better algorithms or interface are developed
-- Resuable Components: Make your code of your application available as a library
+- Reusable Components: Make your code of your application available as a library
 - Filters: UNIX applications can be used as filters.
-- Open File Formats: The more successful and popoular UNIX programs use configiguration files and data files that are plain ASCII text or XML.
+- Open File Formats: The more successful and popular UNIX programs use configuration files and data files that are plain ASCII text or XML.
 - Flexibility: Try to be as flexible as possible in your programming.
 Try to avoid arbitrary limits on field sizes or number of records.